jhallen/joe-editor/docs/man.md

                     must be on the same line as recolormark.

-* __buffer__      - Start copying characters to a string buffer, beginning with this one (it's ok to not terminate buffering with a matching 'strings' option- the buffer is limited to leading 23 characters).
+* __buffer__      - Start copying characters to a string buffer, beginning with this one (it's OK to not terminate buffering with a matching 'strings', 'istrings' or 'hold' option- the buffer is limited to leading 23 characters).

 * __save_c__      - Save character in delimiter match buffer.